PenguinSnail/Quick-Back/README.md

 `-e, --exclude <path>`: This option can exclude one aditional path from the backup and can only be used once.

+`-v, --verbose`: This option runs `quick-back` in verbose mode, displaying every file being modified on the backup

 `--force-ignore`: This option will force-override the sanity checks.

 __Sanity Checks__